annihong/selective-inference-in-practice/research_journal.md

     - still unclear why the min p procedure did not create problems for the boston data, think through the experiments I did.

     ### *Task list for the week*:
+    - [ ] write up an abstract and send to arun
+    - [ ] share the write up with Arun
+    - [ ] re-run the simulation and the organize the code for simple variables selection
+    - [ ] experiment with increasing sample size to test if robust and standard error agrees with each other
+        - read the reference on robust variance
+    - [ ] min p base variable diotomization
     ### *Proposed tasks for next week*
     1.
     2.